Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 ## The Connection String

+A connection string provides the information that a provider needs to communicate with a particular database.
+The Connection String includes parameters such as the name of the driver, Server name and Database name , as well as security information such as user name and password.

 First of all, you need to add a connection string to your `Web.config` file.
 Enter this text in the Web.config file in your project.

 ```html